/ / Motor

-This year’s track for the Monster Energy Cup was a little more “tame” than years past.
+This year’s track for the Monster Energy Cup was a little more “tame” than in years past.
 As a result, speeds were higher and riders were much closer together on times.
 It set the stage for some close and captivating competition, and the ensuing action on track lived up to expectations.

 Musquin made the first statement of the day by posting the fastest lap of qualifying, with Tomac on his heels.
 Qualifying also presented the first opportunity for Monster Energy Kawasaki’s newest rider, Joey Savatgy, to show his potential.
 The multi-time 250cc winner was fourth quickest in his debut aboard the 450, just over a half-second off his teammate.

-Main Event 1
+Main Event 1 - The Battle For First

 When the gate dropped on the first 10-lap Main Event of the night, the Kawasaki teammates seized control of the race coming out of the first turn.
 Savatgy parlayed the holeshot into the early lead, while Tomac worked his way by Chad Reed to take over second.
 Tomac’s torrid pace allowed him to get around Savatgy on Lap 1, and from there he set sail on the field.